alice-biometrics/onboarding-web/README.md

 import { Onboarding, OnboardingConfig, DocumentType } from "aliceonboarding";
 ```

+Note: using this import style you won't need the namespace `aliceonboarding` on the examples below.

 ### HTML

 Add a div element with onboarding tag inside in your page to load the Alice Onboarding component: